 FRESNO, Calif. - Having previously excluded an expert's report and testimony as to dollar figures of his aggregate damages analysis for rest break premiums, meal period premiums and underpaid meal premium classes for damages pursuant to California Labor Code Section 226.7, a California federal magistrate judge on March 2 precluded plaintiffs from eliciting testimony from the defendant's expert as to the damage estimates (Sandrika Medlock, et al. v.
 Taco Bell Corp., et al., No. 07-01314, E.D.
 Calif.; 2016 U.S. Dist.
 LEXIS 26350).

-SAN JOSE, Calif. - A federal judge in California on Nov.
-20 granted final approval of a nearly $25 million securities class action settlement, ruling that the settlement has met all statutory requirements for approval (In re Celera Corp.
-Securities Litigation, No. 10-2604, N.D.
-Calif.; 2015 U.S. Dist.
-LEXIS 157408).
+SAN FRANCISCO - A federal judge in California on March 4 granted preliminary approval of a settlement in a securities class action lawsuit against a company and certain of its executive officers, ruling that the settlement meets all statutory requirements for settlement (In re Vocera Communications Inc. Securities Litigation, No. 13-3567, N.D.
+Calif.).

 LOS ANGELES - A California appeals court panel on March 3 found nothing "speculative or illogical" about "every exposure" testimony on which a $2 million asbestos verdict was built (Nickole Davis, as personal representative etc. v.
 Honeywell International Inc., No. B256793, Calif.
 App., 2nd Dist., Div.
 4; 2016 Cal.
 App.
 LEXIS 169).

 SAN JOSE, Calif. - Facebook Inc. filed a motion for a protective order March 2 in California federal court, asserting that a four-year-old privacy suit over its purported use of tracking cookies should be stayed pending resolution of the social network's second dismissal motion (In re: Facebook Internet Tracking Litigation, No. 5:12-md-02314, N.D.
 Calif.).